loftuxab/alfresco-community-loftux/root/projects/installer/tomcat/README_win.txt

 ==================

 To enable image manipulation on a Windows platform, the 'imconvert.exe' in 'C:\alfresco\bin' needs to be copied into a folder on the system path, such as 'C:\windows\system32'.
+Or you could add 'C:\alfresco\bin' to your path.

 ================